 Now for the 'tricky' stuff - redirecting submitted email addresses into SendGrid (an email delivery platform) to trigger an email response to the new user.
 This could be done via an API call in a Buzzy 'rule'.

 Setting up the Buzzy 'rule' with an API call required a tiny bit of code work in the Buzzy CMS, which was easily taken care of by Adam (Buzzy founder and CEO).

 When SendGrid received a call from the Buzzy landing page with a newly submitted email address, it would fire off an automated email response welcoming the new user and providing additional information.
 We already had email templates ready to go, so there was little effort involved here beyond defining a new SendGrid campaign , and tweaking some wording.

 The initial design was functional, but not the prettiest.
 We also wanted to refine the wording, and add some tracking code so we could monitor the campaign's effectiveness.
 No problem.
 We simply edited our Figma design, and hit re-publish - the changes were instantly deployed, with no interruption to our live landing page.

 The end result

-We managed to design and deploy a functional landing page extremely rapidly and we could work in Figma (with the Buzzy plugin!) almost the entire time.
-Critically, tech expertise (in this case Adam) was needed only for the API interaction with SendGrid and not for the design, production and deployment tasks which could all be done in Figma by Rihan, the designer.
+We managed to design and deploy a functional landing page extremely rapidly and we could work in Figma almost the entire time.
+Tech expertise (in this case Adam) was needed only for the API interaction with SendGrid - the design, production and deployment tasks could all be done in Figma by Rihan, the designer.